qiongrenpiqida/SenseJudge/README.md

-This is a repository for SenseJudge.
+This is a repository for SenseJudge.Code is comming soon.